mircealungu/mircea/essays/devx-and-ai.md

 Feb 1, 2024

 ![](../docs/assets/good-bad-unknown-attempts.png)
-*Three distinct attempts by Gencraft.com at generating an image from the prompt "The Good, the Bad, and the Unknown".
-I'm not sure which one I like best.*
+*Three distinct attempts by gencraft.com to generate an image for "the Good, the Bad, and the Unknown".
+I'm not sure which is best.*